minershive/hiveon-kb/guides/gpu.md

 ---
 title: GPU FAQ
 category: Guides
+meta_description: Do you have questions about GPUs?
+This article will provide you with answers.
 ---

 ### The farm is constantly rebooting.
 If I turn logs-on via Hive Shell, what should I pay attention to?